- Services for Business

 It is the responsibility of company directors to monitor financial management information while remaining alert to signs of cash flow issues.
 Common signs of insolvency include:

-If directors believe that a company may be, or is about to become, insolvent, they should immediately seek advice from a company insolvency solicitor, an accountant or an insolvency practitioner.
+If directors believe that a company may be, or is about to become, insolvent, they should immediately seek advice from a Company Insolvency solicitor, an accountant, or insolvency practitioner.

 It is the responsibility of the director to consider the formal insolvency process that is available to the company in order to protect the creditors.

 If directors do not act appropriately, they could be made personally liable for the debts of a business.
 This is usually the case if the directors are found liable for the following: